videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/get-notified/rtmp-events.md

 # RTMP Events - React Native

-VideoSDK provides `onLivestreamStateChanged` event which will notify you of the current state of livestream for the meeting.
+VideoSDK provides the `onLivestreamStateChanged()` event, which informs you about the current state of the livestream for the meeting.

-### onLivestreamStateChanged
+### onLivestreamStateChanged()

-- This event will be triggered when the meeting's livestream status changed.
+- This event is triggered when the  livestream status of the meeting changes.
-- This event can be subscribed from the `useMeeting` hook.
+- It can be subscribed to using the `useMeeting` hook.

 ### Example

-Here is the usage of the event mentioned in this page.
+Here is an example demonstrating the usage of the event mentioned on this page.

 ```javascript
 import { Constants, useMeeting } from "@videosdk.live/react-native-sdk";